A step-by-step tutorial for a nourishing and natural cold process soap. You’ll love this goat milk soap recipe.

 - olive oil

 - shea butter

-- goat milk (I used this powered goat’s milk and mixed with water)
+- goat milk (I used this powdered goat’s milk and mixed it with water)

 - fragrance oil or color (optional: I did not use color in this soap but used my favorite fragrance, which you can find here)

 - a kitchen scale that allows you to zero out your measurements (I use and recommend this one.)